Ade1damola/wordpress-docker-app/README.md

     ```
     **Now, open the newly created `.env` file and replace the placeholder values with strong, unique passwords for `MYSQL_ROOT_PASSWORD` and `MYSQL_PASSWORD`.**

-    **IMPORTANT:** The `.env` file contains sensitive information and is ignored by Git, so it will NOT be committed to your public repository.
+    The `.env` file contains sensitive information and is ignored by Git, so it will NOT be committed to your public repository.

 ### Running the Application